navidmirzad/PostgreSQL-railway-documentation/README.md

 # for Windows

+// these two have to be on separate lines
+$env:PGPASSWORD="password-for-given-user"
-- $env:PGPASSWORD="password-for-given-user" psql -h shinkansen.proxy.rlwy.net -U <user_name> -p 10363 -d railway
+psql -h shinkansen.proxy.rlwy.net -U <user_name> -p 10363 -d railway

 # for macOS:

-- PGPASSWORD="password-for-given-user" psql -h shinkansen.proxy.rlwy.net -U <user_name> -p 10363 -d railway
+// these two lines have to be separate lines PGPASSWORD="password-for-given-user" psql -h shinkansen.proxy.rlwy.net -U <user_name> -p 10363 -d railway

 Database Roles & Permissions
 Database has the following roles (users):